-If you are responsible for the finance and operations of a museum or gallery, you might be thinking about submitting a Museums & Galleries Exhibition Tax Relief claim, or you have already submitted a claim and are looking for some additional information for your next return.
-In this article, we have put together some frequently asked questions to help you submit your claim, or please contact email@example.com for more information.
+If you are responsible for the finance and operations of a museum or gallery, you might be thinking about submitting a Museums & Galleries Exhibition Tax Relief (MGETR) claim, or you have already submitted a claim and are looking for some additional information for your next claim.
+In this article, we answer some of the most frequently asked questions people have in relation to this valuable relief.
+Please contact email@example.com for more information.

 Who can claim Museums & Galleries Exhibition Tax Relief?